openxla/xla/docs/broadcasting.md

      |8|     |8 8 8|
      |9|     |9 9 9|

-!!!
-Note
-    When adding a 2x3 matrix to a 3-element vector, a broadcasting dimension of 0 is invalid.
+Note: When adding a 2x3 matrix to a 3-element vector, a broadcasting dimension of 0 is invalid.

 The broadcasting dimensions can be a tuple that describes how a smaller rank shape is broadcast into a larger rank shape.
 For example, given a 2x3x4 cuboid